sidekiq-cron/sidekiq-cron/README.md

 #### Usage

-When creating a new job, you can optionaly give a `namespace` attribute, and then you can pass it too in the `find` or `destroy` methods.
+When creating a new job, you can optionally give a `namespace` attribute, and then you can pass it too in the `find` or `destroy` methods.

 ```ruby
 Sidekiq::Cron::Job.create(